Die4Ever/deus-ex-randomizer/src/notes/patch v3.6.md

   - "Extinguish yourself with running water" is no longer marked as completable in M02, as there is no running water on the same map as burning barrels
   - Enabling clothes looting takes the added clothes racks into account for the "Change Clothes" bingo goal in vanilla
 - Reduced the maximum for the bingo goal to kill the sailors in the Lucky Money, since the maximum was previously based on the number of sailors present in the LDDP version of the map (one extra sailor)
-- The bingo goal to go to the ends of both cranes on the superfreigh now correctly always requires you to go to both
+- The bingo goal to go to the ends of both cranes on the superfreighter now correctly always requires you to go to both
 - Increased CollisionHeight for birds
 - Fixed the Advanced menu breaking the Random Starting Map default for WaltonWare
-- Added several new bingo goals (particularly around Jail (M05))
+- Added several new bingo goals (particularly around M05 Jail)
 - Minor fixes for carrying WaltonWare crates across maps
-- Fixed a bug with carrying a `POVCorpse` across NG+
+- Fixed a bug with carrying a corpse across NG+
 - The Versalife Labs 2 start location gives you the computer password so you can move forwards or backwards
 - Bingo goals for reading books and stuff are now mutually exclusive
 - Blocked the 747 Suspension Crate datacube from being in the Suspension Crate